Wavemind/liwi-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
 - Environment (staging, test, prod)
-- ID(s) on where the issue occurs (an url provides a lot of information)
+- Full URL where the issue occurs

 ## To Reproduce
 Steps to reproduce the behavior :